kutis96/wiprog/README.md

 - It isn't amazingly well written.
 It is a huge mess, in fact.
 - It isn't well-documented.
 It works on my machine.
 I've forgotten why it does.
 I may document it better, when I one day try to build this on a different machine.
+- It isn't a product meant to be sold or developed further.
+If you wish to turn this into something like that, good luck.
+You might want to start from scratch, though.

 Do not use this in production of any sort.